fatemehMirabdollahi/PercentageTrader/README.md

 ### Improvements

-1. **Responsive Design for Mobile**:
+1. **Responsive Design for Mobile**

-- **Layout Adjustments**: The project needs a layout that adapts to mobile screens.
+   - Layout Adjustments: The project needs a layout that adapts to mobile screens.
-- **Text and Element Sizing**: The text sizes, padding, and margins must be adjusted for better readability on mobile devices using Tailwind's utilities.
+   - Text and Element Sizing: The text sizes, padding, and margins must be adjusted for better readability on mobile devices using Tailwind's utilities.
-- **Mobile-Friendly Tables**: Tables must be either scrollable horizontally or have a more compact layout on mobile to avoid overflow issues and ensure smooth usability.
+   - Mobile-Friendly Tables: Tables must be either scrollable horizontally or have a more compact layout on mobile to avoid overflow issues and ensure smooth usability.

 2. **Loader Animation**:
    The project needs a loader animation to enhance the user experience.
 This would help inform users that data is being fetched or processed, preventing confusion and improving overall interaction.